Venezuela offers chocolates but little else to creditors

 (For a graphic on 'Venezuela's economy' click tmsnrt.rs/2pPJdRb)

-Additional reporting by Corina Pons; Writing by Andrew Cawthorne; Editing by Andrew Cawthorne, Frances Kerry and Rosalba O'Brien
+Additional reporting by Corina Pons in Caracas and Dion Rabouin in New York; Writing by Andrew Cawthorne; Editing by Andrew Cawthorne, Frances Kerry and Rosalba O'Brien